Frequently Asked Questions

 Q: What if it takes a lot of attempts to reach my Representatives?

 A: It usually does.
-Even if it takes us one or a hundred attempts to reach your Representatives, we will always count it as just one call delivered.
+Even if it takes us one or a hundred attempts to reach your Representatives, we will not stop until your call and message is delivered.

 Q: What if you just can’t deliver my message?